 These headlines show how important compliance implementation is nowadays, and user privacy regulations and laws are not things even significant corporations can neglect.
 With these standards, the market survival rate of companies who lack millions saved for a rainy day to pay possible fines is nothing but a rhetorical question.

 Another 2019 study by the National Cyber Security Alliance (NCSA) states that data breaches can be devastating for businesses.
 Moreover, 10 percent of small businesses breached shut down in 2019, and 69 percent of small organizations were forced offline for a limited time, with 37 percent experiencing financial losses.

 How to survive and protect your business in the world of security issues

-Since massive online security breaches are becoming more commonplace, specific services must be used to prevent cyber fraud.
-According to the State of Application Security report, the spend on application security solutions will more than double over 5 years, from $2.8 billion in 2017 to $7.1 billion by 2023!
+Since massive online security breaches are becoming more commonplace, specific services must get used to prevent cyber fraud.
+According to the State of Application Security Report, the spending on application security solutions will more than double over five years, from $2.8 billion in 2017 to $7.1 billion by 2023!
 For now, every dollar spent on compliance services and cybersecurity implementation is a long-term investment aimed to build customer trust.

 “Every dollar spent on compliance services and cybersecurity implementation is a long-term investment aimed to build customer trust.”

 Digital security requirements are rewriting business strategies in today’s world.
-Despite the ever-changing nature of the industry, one cardinal rule must always be taken seriously: Nobody but you is accountable for your business security.
+Despite the ever-changing nature of the industry, one cardinal rule must always get taken seriously: Nobody except for you is accountable for your business security.
 Take a wise approach when choosing the strategy and tools to protect your venture.